Net Metering in Maine: How It Works, CMP Credits & Solar Savings

 What Is Net Metering in Maine?

-In most of Maine, Central Maine Power (CMP) manages net metering — tracking every kilowatt-hour your home sends to and draws from the grid.
-That’s how you earn and use the credits that lower your electric bill each month.
+Net Energy Billing is available to residential customers of both Central Maine Power (CMP) and Versant Power under Maine’s statewide program.
+Your utility tracks every kilowatt-hour your home sends to and draws from the grid — and that’s how you earn and use the credits that lower your electric bill each month.

 How CMP Net Metering Credits Show Up on Your Bill